l3nz/pangea-2023/README.md

 To forward:

-- Port 23 (for telnet access to Pangea)
+- Port 23 (for telnet access to Pangea, locally available as port 10023)
 - Port 5900 (VNC for Pangea - Worldgroup server)
 - Port 5901 (VNC for Win95)
+- Port 5902 (VNC for a second instance of Win95)

 I have seen that ThightVNC works well (or at least works...) and you can run it by issuing: